u0d7i/n9h/reference-install/README.md

 ### rootfs

-rootfs is included in COMBINED/FIASCO image, and first must be extracted.
+Rootfs is included in COMBINED/FIASCO image, and first must be extracted.

 with flasher-3.5: